ShubhamRedhu/WorldEconomicsModel/README.md

 # WorldEconomicsModel
-Wish to create a Economics model through python to study the effect on agribusiness due to various economics factors and scenarios.
+Wish to create a Economics model through python to study the effect on economics due to various economics factors and scenarios.
+We will create a simulation of world.